Jermaine Stewart: Early life and career

 The next three singles were all remixed by Phil Harding.
 "Get Lucky" (UK No. 13), "Don't Talk Dirty to Me" (UK No. 61), and "Is It Really Love?" found success in Europe, particularly in Germany, where "Don't Talk Dirty to Me" was one of the top five selling singles of 1988.

 "They all charted and did really well," recalled Harding of the remixed tracks.
 "There was barely a brief [from the record company], beyond, 'Do your thing guys.'
 And then it was us taking the assumption, that since the PWL sound is all over the radio, let's make it more PWL."

 Stewart's fourth and final album under contract with Arista Records was What Becomes a Legend Most.
-The album failed to make an impact in America while the lead single "Tren de Amor" just reached the top 100 in the UK.
+The album sold poorly in America while the lead single "Tren de Amor" just reached the top 100 in the UK.
 "Tren de Amor" was featured on the soundtrack to the movie She Devil.
 In 1989, Stewart sang "Hot and Cold", co-written by Andy Summers, which was featured over the opening credits of the film Weekend at Bernie's.
 "Hot and Cold" was released as a single on 7" as well as cassette, the single includes "Search for Love" which is the first appearance of this song written by Stewart and Roy Carter, it was later released as "Search" on the "Is It Really Love?" single.

 In 1991, Stewart teamed up with Chicago producer Jesse Saunders for his last recorded work, an album for Reprise Records, Set Me Free.
 The title track "Set Me Free" was released as a single in the US, but sold poorly.
 The album remained unreleased as of 2021.

 Shortly before his death, Stewart returned to the studio to record a new album titled Believe in Me.
 Although the album was not completed, the finished tracks were released on the 2005 compilation Attention: A Tribute to Jermaine Stewart, which was released under BFG Records (which is owned by Stewart's brother).

 The 2007 song "Clothes Off!!" by Gym Class Heroes interpolated Stewart's signature song "We Don't Have to Take Our Clothes Off".
 On October 18, 2010, Cherry Red Records re-issued his album Frantic Romantic on CD for the first time since 1986.
 It includes bonus tracks, most notable of which are the 12" mixes of "Jody" and "Dance Floor", making their CD debut.

 In 2011, the song "We Don't Have to Take Our Clothes Off" was used in a Cadbury advertisement in the UK called 'The Charity Shop'.
 This exposed the song to a new generation who downloaded the track, and returned it to the UK Singles Chart peaking at No. 29.

 Death

-Stewart died of an AIDS-related liver cancer on March 17, 1997, at the age 39 in the Chicago suburb of Homewood, Illinois.
+Stewart died of AIDS-related liver cancer on March 17, 1997, at the age of 39, in the Chicago suburb of Homewood, Illinois.
+His gravesite was left without a grave marker for more than 17 years.
+However, in 2014, his grave finally received a stone, paid for by an anonymous fan.